77 Children's Books About Mental Health

 Written by Nancy Carlson and Armond Isaak, illustrated by Nancy Carlson

 Co-written by a boy with Asperger’s, this picture book “gives a simple understanding of why children with Asperger’s struggle to attend parties, and talks about the importance of learning flexibility,” says an expert at the Child Mind Institute.
+(For more about the term Asperger’s and its relationship to autism, see our guide to autism terminology.)
 Readers may relate to Armond’s fear of balloons popping and not being able to think of anything to say.
 In the end, Armond admits to his mom that the party was hard, but he’s glad he went.
 Ages 4-8.
 Published by Free Spirit Publishing.

 A Boy Called Bat